FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/rpc.md

 - id: The established unique ID of client.
 The ID must be a string, a numeric value or a NULL value.
 If the ID does not include one of these, it is considered as a notification.

-The example format of RPC request packetage:
+The example format of RPC request package:
 ```
 {"jsonrpc": "2.0", "method": "getBlockNumber", "params": [1], "id": 1}
 ```